ntokoro/bert_text_classification/README.md

 # Training BERT-based models for text classification using Pytorch and Hugging Face Transformers library

-This notebook is a demo for training a BERT-based model for text classification using the Hugging Face Transformers library.
+This notebook is a demo for training a BERT-based model for text classification using Pytorch the Hugging Face Transformers library.

 ## Data

 The data are 699 self posts (text submissions) from the r/cancer subreddit stripped of punctuation and truncated at 200 words.
 The posts are labeled for patient, gender, and age.
-For this demo, we will train the model to predict the gender of the patient.

-## Model

-In this demo, we will train a RoBERTa model for text classification.

-## Results

-We

-## Key
+The classes for each label are shown in the tables below.

 Patient label | Meaning
 ------------ | -------------